With its long and adorably silky coat and deep, intelligent eyes, the Havanese has won many hearts around the world.

 - Portosystemic Shunt

-And, you should definitely talk to the breeder before buying the puppy, about the mentioned health issues, and ask for test clearances for both of the puppy’s parents.
+And, you should talk to the breeder before buying the puppy, about the mentioned health issues, and ask for test clearances for both of the puppy’s parents.

 My final thoughts on the Havanese